-If the Wisconsin amount of any share item on lines 1 through 9 differs from the federal amount, you must account for this difference on your individual, trust, or estate income tax return.
-How you account for the difference depends on the share item and whether you are filing a Form 1 (Wisconsin residents), Form 1NPR (Wisconsin part-year residents or nonresidents), or Form 2 (trust or estate).
+If the Wisconsin amount of any share item on lines 1 through 9 differs from the federal amount, you must account for this difference on your individual, estate, or trust income tax return.
+How you account for the difference depends on the share item and whether you are filing a Form 1 (Wisconsin residents), Form 1NPR (Wisconsin part-year residents or nonresidents), or Form 2 (estate or trust).

-- If you are filing Form 1 or Form 2 as a resident trust or estate, account for any difference between the Wisconsin and federal amount of a share item on lines 1, 2, and 5 through 9 that is allowable in computing Wisconsin adjusted gross income by filling in the amount from Schedule 2K-1, column (c) on Form 1, lines 2 through 4 or lines 6 through 11, as appropriate, or Form 2, Schedule A. - If you are filing Form 1NPR or Form 2 as a partyear or nonresident trust or estate, include in column B on the appropriate line of Form 1NPR or Schedule NR, along with any other Wisconsin income or loss, the Wisconsin amount (column (e)) of any share item on lines 1, 2, and 5 through 9 that must be included in Wisconsin income. - Fill in the amount from line 3, column (e), on line 5 of Schedule WD or Schedule WD (Form 2).
-Fill in the amount from line 4a, column (e), on line 13 of Schedule WD or Schedule WD (Form 2).

-• If you are filing Form 1 or Form 1NPR, fill in the amount from line 4b on line 21 of Schedule WD.
-If you are filing Form 2, fill in only the nondistributable portion of the amount on line 4b on line 21 of Schedule WD (Form 2).
+- If you are filing Form 1 or Form 2 as a resident estate or trust, account for any difference between the Wisconsin and federal amount of a share item on lines 1, 2, and 5 through 9 that is allowable in computing Wisconsin adjusted gross income by filling in the amount from Schedule 2K-1, column (c) on Form 1, lines 2 through 4 or lines 6 through 11, as appropriate, or Form 2, Schedule A. - If you are filing Form 1NPR or Form 2 as a part-year or nonresident estate or trust, include in column B on the appropriate line of Form 1NPR or Schedule NR, along with any other Wisconsin income or loss, the Wisconsin amount (column (e)) of any share item on lines 1, 2, and 5 through 9 that must be included in Wisconsin income. - Fill in the amount from line 3, column (e), on line 5 of Schedule WD or Schedule 2WD.
+Fill in the amount from line 4a, column (e), on line 13 of Schedule WD or Schedule 2WD. - If you are filing Form 1 or Form 1NPR, fill in the amount from line 4b on line 21 of Schedule WD.
+If you are filing Form 2, fill in only the nondistributable portion of the amount on line 4b on line 21 of Schedule 2WD.